14 Magical Holiday Activities in Central Massachusetts

 This is a hidden gem in Central Mass!
 The house at 24 Runaway Brook Road in Lancaster puts on a spectacular light show each year, synchronized to music (you can tune into a local radio station for the playlist of tunes).

-The show will start November 28th and run into the New Year, and generally goes nightly from 6-10pm.
+They have not announced dates yet this year, but I’m hoping it’s still taking place!
+In the past, hours generally go nightly from 6-10pm.
 It’s a free event, but there is a donation bin to raise funds for charity – so be sure to pop a little in there.

 It’s located in a residential neighborhood, so just be sure to be respectful of others that live there and follow any guidelines that the family posts on their Facebook page as far as entry/exit from the neighborhood.